robertdebock/ansible-role-release/README.md

 [![Build Status](https://travis-ci.org/robertdebock/ansible-role-release.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-release)

-The purpose of this role is to install and configure redis on your system.
+The purpose of this role is to release a fixed set of packages to machines.

 Example Playbook
 ----------------